Source: Credits goes to the faculty and staff of Pavendar Bharathidasan Institute of Information Technology.

 It is the ratio between power stored in the coil to the power dissipated in the coil.

 18. Name the faults that occur in cables.

 (i)Break down of cable insulation. (ii) Short circuit fault (iii) Open conductor fault.

 19. Name the loop test methods used in location of fault in fiber.

 (i) Murray loop test. (ii)

-* To get Clear; figures / diagrams, tables / values, answers / explanations and more, download the Measurements and Instruments Viva Short Questions and Answers PDF.
+* To get the file, download the Measurements and Instruments Viva Short Questions and Answers PDF.